LearnersGuild/idm/README.md

     mehserve run
     ```

 6. Open another terminal window for the subsequent commands.
 Set your `NODE_ENV` environment variable.
 Warning: This setting is not persistent.
+You have 2 alternatives for dealing with this:

-If you open yet another terminal window for any subsequent commands, repeat this command there before entering other commands.
+- You can repeat this command whenever you open another terminal window for any subsequent commands.

+- You can set and export `NODE_ENV` in your `.bash_profile`, `.bashrc`, or `.profile` file.

     ```bash
     export NODE_ENV=development